 B Cystic fibrosis

 E Cystic hygroma

 A 21-year-old primigravida gives birth at 29 weeks gestation.
 At one minute after birth, the baby appears blue in color, has a heart rate of 40/minute, exhibits no respirations, is flaccid with no movement, and does not respond to stimulation.
-Which of the following is the baby's Apgar score most likely to be at 1 minute?
+Which of the following is the baby's Apgar score at 1 minute?